Robodam/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6  >> Create a script that creates a directory named my_first_directory in the /tmp/ directory. >> mkdir /tmp/my_first_directory/
 Task 7  >> Move the file betty from /tmp/ to /tmp/my_first_directory.
 Task 8  >> The file betty is in /tmp/my_first_directory
+Task 9  >> Delete the directory my_first_directory that is in the /tmp directory.